greg-raven/grus/_posts/2022-08-25-back-the-freedom-caucus-border-plan.md

 ---
 title: 'Back the Freedom Caucus&#8217; border plan!'
-date: '2022-08-25T04:50:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'illegal immigration'
+- illegal immigration
 - immigration
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
 ---

 It is incredibly disappointing that the White House has taken no steps to address the Biden Border Crisis.
 The situation at the border represents a threat to our national security, and you and your fellow Republicans need to keep it front and center.

 The House Freedom Caucus has released a plan to tackle the crisis.
-The plan’s highlights include:
+The plan's highlights include:

 - mandating the Migrant Protection Protocols;
 - strengthening the asylum process to end abuses;